Advanced web site publishing platforms like WordPress have truly improved web design and web development for web users.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-(WordPress.org – Free Theme Directory)
+(WordPress.org – Themes Directory)

 (Browse Thousands Of FREE WordPress Themes!)

-- WordPress themes allow WP users to save hundreds of dollars on web development costs.
-Free themes cost nothing and most “Premium”WP themes are typically quite inexpensive.
+- WP themes helps you save hundreds of dollars on website development costs.
+Free themes cost nothing and most “Premium”WordPress themes are normally very affordable.

 Many WordPress theme designers are now creating WP themes that incorporate “responsive” web design.